Bundle & Save

 For longer numbers like VINs and driver’s license numbers, you can save even more time by recording them digitally and pasting them into the appropriate fields, rather than transcribing them by hand.

 Every insurance company we checked with allows you to insure multiple vehicles, but not every company will allow the same number of cars on an online quote.
-We found that GEICO lets you add the most cars (nine) of any major insurance company, but every company allows you to have at least four cars on your policy.
+Geico lets you add the most cars (nine) of any major insurance company, but every company allows you to have at least four cars on your policy.